 If you can walk to music, you can learn to square dance.
 Many of today's experienced dancers have never been on the dance floor prior to learning to square dance.

 That's pretty much up to you.
 You may decide that you want to squeeze dancing into an already busy schedule or you may want to be like some of your friends who belong to several square dance clubs.
 You should, at least in the beginning, count on a minimum of once a week while you are learning to square dance.
-Most clubs have a dance every other week once lessons are completed.
+Most clubs have a dance every other week once classes are completed.

 Attending a square dance is, at most, less expensive than a night out at the movies; far less, indeed for one couple to enjoy than for one person to pay for one round of golf.
 Although the costs vary, an evening of dancing lasting from two to three hours, sometimes including coffee and refreshments, will cost around $5.00 to $7.00 per person (more or less).
 Youth under the age of 18 are almost always half price or free.
 Add to this the great value that here is a sport/hobby that is enjoyed by husband, wife and family together!

-To start, you dress casual/comfortable for lessons.
-Once lessons are done, the lady will typically wear a comfortable-fitting prairie style skirt and low-heeled, leather-soled shoes and the man a pair of slacks and a long-sleeved shirt.
+To start, you dress casual/comfortable for classes.
+Once classes are done, the lady will typically wear a comfortable-fitting prairie style skirt and low-heeled, leather-soled shoes and the man a pair of slacks and a long-sleeved shirt.
 Of course, as you learn to dance, it's fun to dress up a bit more, and the complete western-style outfit might be how you want to go.
 Some conventions will require western dress but a lot of clubs allow the casual style.
 Shopping the “second hand” clothesline sales at dances can be a great way to pick up very nice attire at a very reasonable price.

 There are over 10,000 square dance clubs in the world.
-After the series of lessons, a dancer can dance anywhere in the USA and 50 foreign countries, because square dancing is always called in English.
-After completion of lessons, the dancer is presented with a diploma and joins a club as a fully qualified dancer.
+After the series of classes, a dancer can dance anywhere in the USA and 50 foreign countries, because square dancing is always called in English.
+After completion of the classes, the dancer is presented with a diploma and joins a club as a fully qualified dancer.
 As a member of a club, the dancer may participate in club dances, special dances, festivals, state conventions and even attend the National Square Dance Convention, where as many as 39,000 dancers from all over the world have gathered once each year to dance, make friends and renew acquaintances.
 Completion of the square dance class launches a dancer into a new world of fun and fellowship.

 Beginners learn what is referred to as Mainstream level of dance.
 After dancing for a year or more, you may be ready to try another level.
 Plus, Advanced, and Challenge levels are available.
 Round Dancing is another fun option for couples.
 Round dancing is choreographed ballroom dancing.
 There are a number of levels for this form of dancing as well.
 The programs are broken down into Phase 2 through 6.
 There are various rhythms danced including: the Two Step, Waltz, Rumba, and Fox Trot to name a few.